bdelanghe/amz_sp_api/lib/vendor-direct-fulfillment-payments-api-model/docs/VendorInvoiceApi.md

 require 'vendor-direct-fulfillment-payments-api-model'

 api_instance = AmzSpApi::VendorDirectFulfillmentPaymentsApiModel::VendorInvoiceApi.new
-body = AmzSpApi::VendorDirectFulfillmentPaymentsApiModel::SubmitInvoiceRequest.new # SubmitInvoiceRequest |
+body = AmzSpApi::VendorDirectFulfillmentPaymentsApiModel::SubmitInvoiceRequest.new # SubmitInvoiceRequest | The request body containing one or more invoices for vendor orders.

 begin